holgerroth/NVFlare/examples/advanced/lr-newton-raphson/README.md

-# Federated Logistic Regression with Second-Order Newton Raphson optimization
+# Federated Logistic Regression with Second-Order Newton-Raphson optimization

-This example shows how to implement a federated binary classification via logistic regression with second-order Newton Raphson optimization.
+This example shows how to implement a federated binary classification via logistic regression with second-order Newton-Raphson optimization.

 The [UCI Heart Disease
 dataset](https://archive.ics.uci.edu/dataset/45/heart+disease) is